GrzybDev/QuantumFetcher/README.md

 --------

 - Download all Quantum Break Live Action episodes in selected languages and bitrates for offline in-game playback.
-- Text streams extraction to JSON
+- Text streams extraction to SubRip (.srt)
 - Dump contents of `videoList.rmdj`
 - Patch `videoList.rmdj` to point to custom [QuantumStreamer](https://github.com/GrzybDev/QuantumStreamer.git) compatible server.
 - Build `videoList.rmdj` from any JSON file.